Louis-Marc Aubry

-Louis-Marc Aubry (born November 11, 1991) is a Canadian professional ice hockey player who is currently playing for Kölner Haie of the Deutsche Eishockey Liga (DEL).
+Louis-Marc Aubry (born November 11, 1991) is a Canadian professional ice hockey player who is currently playing for the Kölner Haie of the Deutsche Eishockey Liga (DEL).
 Aubry was drafted 81st overall by the Detroit Red Wings in the 2010 NHL Entry Draft.

 Playing career

 Junior

 During the 2008–09 QMJHL season, in his rookie season, Aubry recorded 10 goals and 12 assists in 65 games for the Montreal Juniors.
 Aubry also played in 10 playoff games for the club, recording two goals and two assists.

 During the 2009–10 QMJHL season, Aubry played 66 games for the Montreal Juniors, recording 15 goals and 18 assists.
 In seven playoff games for Montreal, Aubry recorded one goal and one assist.
 Aubry scored an empty net goal for the victorious Team Cherry at the 2010 CHL Top Prospects Game.

 During the 2010–11 QMJHL season, Aubry started off the year strong as a member of the Montreal Juniors before going down with an injury.
 Aubry played in 35 games, finishing the season with 13 goals and 12 assists.
 In 10 playoff games for Montreal, Aubry recorded five goals and one assist.